wmdataphys/Bayesian-HR-KAN/README.md

 ## Partial Differential Equations

-All code for solving of Partial Differential Equations (PDEs) is in the respective notebooks.
+All code for solving of PDEs is in the respective notebooks.